-A monetary penalty notice is a notice requiring a data controller to pay a monetary penalty of an amount determined by the Commissioner and specified in the notice.
+A monetary penalty notice is a notice requiring a person to pay a monetary penalty of an amount determined by the Commissioner and specified in the notice.
 The amount of the monetary penalty determined by the Commissioner must not exceed £500,000.
 The monetary penalty is not kept by the Commissioner, but must be paid into the Consolidated Fund owned by HM Treasury.

-The Commissioner may impose a monetary penalty notice if a data controller has seriously contravened the data protection principles and the contravention was of a kind likely to cause substantial damage or substantial distress.
-In addition the contravention must either have been deliberate or the data controller must have known or ought to have known that there was a risk that a contravention would occur and failed to take reasonable steps to prevent it.
+The Commissioner may impose a monetary penalty notice if a data controller has seriously contravened the Act or if any person has seriously contravened the 2003 Regulations and if, in both cases, the contravention was of a kind likely to cause substantial damage or substantial distress.
+In addition the contravention must either have been deliberate or the data controller or person must have known or ought to have known that there was a risk that a contravention would occur and failed to take reasonable steps to prevent it.

-The power to impose a monetary penalty notice is part of the Commissioner's overall regulatory regime which includes the power to serve an enforcement notice under section 40 of the Act and the power to carry out an Assessment1.
+The power to impose a monetary penalty notice is part of the

+Commissioner's overall regulatory regime which includes the power to serve an enforcement notice under section 40 of the Act, carry out a voluntary assessment under section 51(7) of the Act, serve an assessment notice under section 41A of the Act or carry out an audit under the 2003 Regulations as amended.
 It will be used as both a sanction and a deterrent against non-compliance with the statutory requirements.

-The Commissioner may still serve an enforcement notice in relation to the same contravention if he is satisfied that positive steps need to be taken by a data controller for compliance with the data protection principle(s) in question to be achieved.
+The Commissioner may still serve an enforcement notice in relation to the same contravention if he is satisfied that positive steps need to be taken either by a data controller to achieve compliance with the data protection principle(s) in question or by a person to achieve compliance with the requirement(s) of the 2003 Regulations in question.

-The Commissioner's underlying objective in imposing a monetary penalty notice is to promote compliance with the Act.
-The possibility of a monetary penalty notice should act as an encouragement towards compliance, or at least as a deterrent against non-compliance, on the part of all data controllers.
+The Commissioner's underlying objective in imposing a monetary penalty notice is to promote compliance with the Act or with the 2003 Regulations.
+The possibility of a monetary penalty notice should act as an encouragement towards compliance, or at least as a deterrent against non-compliance, on the part of all data controllers or persons.

-It is clear from the wording of sections 55A and 55B of the Act that a monetary penalty notice will only be appropriate in the most serious situations.
-Therefore in such cases the monetary penalty must be sufficiently meaningful to act both as a sanction and also as a deterrent to prevent non-compliance of similar seriousness in the future by the contravening data controller and by other data controllers.
+It is clear from the wording of sections 55A of the Act that a monetary penalty notice will only be appropriate in the most serious situations.
+Therefore in such cases the monetary penalty must be sufficiently meaningful to act both as a sanction and also as a deterrent to prevent non-compliance of similar seriousness in the future by the contravening person and by others.
+This applies both in relation to the specific type of contravention and other contraventions more generally.